ArashLab/CAP/README.md

 - CAP requiers a path to the workflow file to be executed.
 - If a CAP process is re-executed after a failour (assuming you fix the cause of the failour), it skips all the jobs which are completed and continue from where it fails.
 This is possible using the runtime information that are stored in workflow file permanently.
 - CAP makes changes to the workflow.
 This includes the inferred and runtime information.
 The resulting workflow my not look neat.
 It is recomended to have a back up of the workflow prior to the execution.
+- CAP produce a detailed log file that is helpful to investigate errors

 ## Learn More about CAP

 If you don't know `YAML`, watch this 4-minute tutorial [here](https://youtu.be/0fbnyS_lHW4).